-A "Black Mirror(-like)” (Morning Star) one-woman show set in an absurdist testing lab of dystopian speculations
+A one-woman show set in an absurdist testing lab of dystopian speculations.

-Creator and Performer Faye Yan Sound Design Pannavich Weswibul & Charlie Nelson.
-Director Nomakhwezi Becker Dramaturg Joanna Matthews Production Support Pannavich Weswibul Image Design Pannavich Weswibul Audio Description Consultant Lily An Poster Photographer Amy Lauffer Neff Show Photos Edline Hsieh & Maggie Zhu
+Creator and Performer Faye Yan Sound Design Pannavich Weswibul & Charlie Nelson Dramaturg Joanna Matthews Poster Photographer Amy Lauffer Neff Show Photos Edline Hsieh & Maggie Zhu

-With Special Thanks to Ricky Sim, Sol Santana, Jessica Zhao, Yuyi Ye Caro Lutz, Runxuan Yang,
+With Special Thanks to Ricky Sim, Nomakhwezi Becker, Sol Santana, Jessica Zhao, Yuyi Ye, Caro Lutz, Runxuan Yang, Lily An

 Southbank Centre “About Us Showcase“: 15 Dec 2024